-Like most racing games, Assetto Corsa Competizione features a system to showcase whether a player’s driving is well-behaved or if they cause trouble on the track.
+Like most racing games, Assetto Corsa Competizione features a system to determine whether a player’s driving is well-behaved or if they cause trouble on the track.
 The Safety (SA) Rating is accessible under your driver profile by clicking on ‘Ratings’.
 This score is basically the entrance ticket to most of the online servers, so it is crucial to reach a high rating.

-To get your SA to the desired level so you can access all servers, we prepared an easy strategy for you to follow.
+To get your SA to the desired level so you can access all servers, we have prepared an easy strategy for you to follow.

-Don’t ruin your score
+Don’t Ruin your Score

 First off: you can switch the rating on and off in the menu.
 It is active by default, so if you plan on running riot and crashing into everything in the offline mode, turn off the SA beforehand.

-How to boost the SA rating
+How to Boost the SA Rating

 - Select Quick Race